Eragrostis curvula (Schrad.) Nees

 Prescribed burning is a practical and efficient management tool for maintaining stands.
 Herbage production and quality, density and uniformity of stand, and pasture utilisation are generally improved by burning.

-A clean fine seedbed is essential for successful establishment.
+The very small seed size of E. curvula demands a clean fine seedbed for successful establishment.
 Seed can be broadcast or drilled, and covered to less than 1 cm.
-Rates of 1-5 kg/ha seed give good stands with broadcast sowings, although this can be reduced to as low as 0.25 kg/ha for row planting.
+Rates of 1‒5 kg/ha seed give good stands with broadcast sowings, although this can be reduced to as low as 0.25 kg/ha for row planting.
 An inter-row cultivation of row-planted E. curvula during the first year helps it compete with weeds, although this is not necessary in subsequent years.
-Row spacing can be from 0.6-1.2 m.
+Row spacing can be from 0.6 to 1.2 m.
 Good seedling vigour and rapid early growth contribute to ease of establishment.

 Survives on poor soils, but needs extra nitrogen for high production.
 In hay crops, potassium may also become necessary.
 Phosphorus does not seem to be as important as it might be with some of the panicoid grasses.
-If needed, fertiliser should be added prior to planting, with recommended rates of P and K. Nitrogen may be applied at this time at rate of 10-20 kg/ha, with additional nitrogen applied as top-dressing once seedlings are well established.
-At the northern extreme of its range in the USA, limited N fertilisation can increase winter survival of curvula types.
+If needed, fertilizer should be added prior to planting, with recommended rates of P and K. Nitrogen may be applied at this time at rate of 10‒20 kg/ha, with additional nitrogen applied as top-dressing once seedlings are well established.
+At the cooler extreme of its range, limited N fertilization can increase winter survival of curvula types.

-Legumes: Aeschynomene falcata , Chamaecrista rotundifolia , Kummerowia stipulacea, Lotononis bainesii , Macroptilium atropurpureum , Medicago sativa , Melilotus spp., Ornithopus pinnatus, Stylosanthes scabra , Trifolium subterraneum, Vicia spp.
+Legumes: Aeschynomene falcata, Chamaecrista rotundifolia, Kummerowia stipulacea, Listia bainesii, Macroptilium atropurpureum, Medicago sativa, Melilotus spp., Ornithopus pinnatus, Stylosanthes guianensis var. intermedia, S. scabra, Trifolium subterraneum, Vicia spp.

 Spreads readily into disturbed areas.
 Often spread by roadside slashing, earthworks and motor vehicles.

 Crude protein levels and IVDMD vary largely with age of material and nitrogen fertility of the soil.
 IVDMD values of 65% and 18% CP have been measured in young growth, compared with 50% and 6% in older material.
 Values as low as 40% and 4% for standover material have been measured.
-Hay harvested about 10 days after seed head emergence, has values of the order of 60% and 11%.
+Hay harvested about 10 days after seed head emergence, has IVDMD and CP values of the order of 60% and 11% , respectively.

+2n = 20, 40, 50, 54, 60, 63, 70, 80.
 Basic chromosome number is x = 10.
 Diploid (2n = 20), polyploids, and aneuploid (2n = 63) types have been found.
 The diploids reproduce sexually while the polyploids are mostly pseudogamous, diplosporous apomicts.
-Apomixis is mostly obligate, sometimes facultative .
+Apomixis is mostly obligate, sometimes facultative.
 Sexual and apomictic types have been found in the tetraploids.

 The following chromosome complements have been identified: